codersstudio/codersz/README.md

 - `coders init [-f|--force]` – scaffold `config.yml` and starter JSSP assets.
 Safe to rerun with `--force` when you need a clean slate.
 - `coders build -p <projectId> [-c <config.yml>] [-e builtin|llm] [-v]` – parse the referenced JSSP entry files and emit platform-specific code into each project's `outPath`.
 When `llmOptions` is present and `--engine llm` is selected, Coders forwards the build to the configured LLM.
 Omit `-p` to run a syntax-only parse of the solution entry point.

+The `--engine` flag currently supports two modes. `builtin` relies on Coders' native parser and code generators, so only a subset of platforms is implemented today (with more on the roadmap). `llm` delegates translation to the configured LLM backend for broader language coverage.

 ---